department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/conversation-guide.md

     - Is there anything else we should know about checking in to virtual appointment?

 ## Kiosk (25 minutes)
 - _If they didn’t mention a kiosk above, confirm that they have utilized these machines.
-Show a picture of the machine if need be.(just in case recruitment criteria weren’t met)._ Have you ever used one of the check-in kiosk machines at the VA?
+Show a picture of the machine if need be._ Have you ever used one of the check-in kiosk machines at the VA?
   - If yes…
     - I now want to show you a few kiosk screens before I ask more questions about kiosks. _Share my screen and go through a prototype of the main appointment kiosk sign-in and check-in workflow with contact information.
 After showing them the workflow…_
       - Does this look similar or different from your experience?
 How so?